mIRC-Scripters/mirckb/docs/source/identifiers/com.rst

 You can pass a binary variable by prefixing the type of the variable with an '&' sign eg. $com(name,member,method,&bstr &binvar)

-To make a variable by reference, postfix the data type with an asterisk and a variable name, for example: int* pIntOfBeer.
+To make a variable by reference, postfix the data type with an asterisk and a variable name, for example: ``int* pIntOfBeer``.

 * value1 - the value assigned to the variable type